pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 [^near-medical-grade]: The core functionality of the device is nearly medical-grade sleep measurements and helping people who work shifts, suffer jet lags or have problems falling asleep.
 The device does not support polyphasic sleep. [source](https://neuroon.com/news/final-version-neuroon-press-release/)

 [^AURA]: [SelectScience review](http://www.selectscience.net/products/aura-psg-ambulatory-systems/?prodID=171717)

+[^healthy]: Full examination of my sleep patterns by a certified medical expert is available in Polish from the analysis blogpost[^analysis].

+[^sex-bias-neuroscience]: It's a running joke in neuroscience, since a lot of experimental subjects are just campus students - usually caucasian males, which leads to ignoring biodiversity.
+[Sex Bias in Neuroscience and Biomedical Research, Annaliese K. Beery and Irving Zucker](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3008499/) and [Androcentrism on Wikipedia](https://en.wikipedia.org/wiki/Androcentrism)

+[^marks]: The electrodes were pressed to my head so firmly they left visible marks the next day [(photo)](https://alxd.org/images/14_neuroon_signals/examination/electrode_prints.jpg)

 [^reverse-engineer]: From [Wikipedia](https://en.wikipedia.org/wiki/Reverse_engineering): *Reverse engineering, also called back engineering, is the processes of extracting knowledge or design information from anything man-made and re-producing it or re-producing anything based on the extracted information.
 The process often involves disassembling something (a mechanical device, electronic component, computer program, or biological, chemical, or organic matter) and analyzing its components and workings in detail.*